A random integral calculus on generalized s-selfdecomposable probability measures

 For $\beta>0$ and a L\'evy process $Y_{\nu}(t), t\ge0$, we define mappings

 and the classes $\mathcal{U}_{\beta}:\,=\mathcal{J}^{\beta}(ID)$.
 To the distributions from $\mathcal{U}_{\beta}$ we refer to as \emph{generalized s-selfdecomposable distributions}.

 These classes of probability measures were originally defined as limiting distributions in some schemes of summations; cf. Jurek (1988 and 1989).
-In particular, the class $\mathcal{U}\equiv\mathcal{U}_1$ of s-selfdecomposable was defined by non-linear shrinking operations $U_r,r>0$,\, (for $x>0,\, U_r(x):= \max(0, x-r)$); cf. Jurek (1981).
+In particular, the class $\mathcal{U}\equiv\mathcal{U}_1$ of s-selfdecomposable was defined by the non-linear shrinking operations (in short: s-operation) $U_r, r>0$,\, (for $x>0,\, U_r(x):= \max(0, x-r)$); cf. Jurek (1981). [ Terminology: $"$s-selfdecomposable$"$ is abbreviation of that $"$shrinking-selfdecomposable$"$.]

-\begin{rem} \emph{Since the process $Y$ has values in a metric separable complete space we may and do assume that the paths of $Y$ are cadlag; cf. Theorem A.1.1 in Jurek and Vervaat (1983), p.260.
-Since the random integral in (1) is defined by a formal integration by parts formula, therefore the random integral in question do exist; cf. Jurek-Vervaat (1983), Lemma 1.1 or Jurek-Mason (1993), Lemma 3.6.4, on p.
-119.} \end{rem}
+\begin{rem} \emph{Since the process $Y$ has values in a metric separable complete space we may and do assume that the paths of $Y$ are cadlag; cf. Theorem A.1.1 in Jurek and Vervaat (1983), p.
+260. Since the random integral in (1) is defined by a formal integration by parts formula, therefore the random integral in question does exist; cf. Jurek-Vervaat (1983), Lemma 1.1. \\ Furthermore, since L\'evy processes are semi-martingales the random integral (1) can be defined as the Ito stochastic integral.
+However, for our purposes we do not need that generality. } \end{rem}

 For a positive natural $m$ and a sequence of positive real $\beta_1,\beta_2,...,\beta_m$ and a probability measure $\nu\in ID$, let us define the mappings